-2.4.1 EEG signals
+2.4.1 EEG Signals

 Psychological studies regarding the relations between emotions and the brain are uncovering the strong implication of cognitive processes in emotions [37], [38].
-As a result, the EEG signals carry valuable information about the participants' felt emotions.
+As a result, EEG signals carry valuable information about the participants' felt emotions.

-Electroencephalogram signals were recorded with a 1024Hz sampling rate and later downsampled to 256Hz to reduce the memory and processing costs.
+Electroencephalogram signals were recorded with a 1,024 Hz sampling rate and later downsampled to 256 Hz to reduce the memory and processing costs.
 EEG signals were recorded using active AgCl electrodes placed according to the international 10-20 system.
-The layout of EEG electrodes on the cap are shown in Fig. 6.
-The unwanted artifacts, trend and noise were reduced prior to extracting the features from EEG data by pre-processing the signals.
-Drift and noise reduction were done by applying a 4-45Hz band-pass filter.
-Other artifacts such as muscular activity was kept at minimum level by instructing the participants to minimize their movements while videos were playing.
-Biosemi active electrodes record EEG signals referenced to common mode sense electrode (CMS) as a part of its feedback loop.
-In order to gain the full common-mode rejection ratio (CMRR) at 50Hz, EEG signals should be re-referenced to another reference.
-EEG signals were thus re-referenced to the average reference to maximize signal to noise ratio.
+The layout of EEG electrodes on the cap is shown in Fig. 6.
+The unwanted artifacts, trend, and noise were reduced prior to extracting the features from EEG data by preprocessing the signals.
+Drift and noise reduction were done by applying a 4-45 Hz band-pass filter.
+Other artifacts, such as muscular activity, were kept at minimum level by instructing the participants